grantcolley/react-notes/README.md

 - Fetch data
 - Set up listeners
 - Set timers
-- Update things outside of React
+- Update things outside of React, e.g. local storage

+The `useEffect` hook lets us opt into React’s component lifecycle when mounting, updating and unmounting the component.
+It can be triggered when the component is first mounted, but also if one of its values (state, props, derived values from state/props) is updated.

 How useEffect Works
 - It runs after the render.